 Not familiar with flexitarianism?
 For many, this is not a new term, but we’ve encountered a bunch of people who demand clarification on exactly what being a flexitarian means, and we’re here for it.

 Flexitarian is a term invented to encompass those who are trying to achieve a more plant-based diet but still want to eat meat every now and then.
-Yes, you could just fall back on the old omnivore designation, but the purpose behind this new handle is the focus on the intention to eating more green.
+Yes, you could just fall back on the old “omnivore” designation, but the purpose behind this new handle is the focus on the intention of eating more green.

 Green as in more vegetables, yes, but also more mindfully for personal health and sustainably for the health of the planet.
 It also means that you still eat meat, sometimes.
 It’s like being a vegetarian who cheats, but nobody likes being called a cheater.
 And we really don’t want to be vegetarian either.
 We adore great meat, but we want to do better.
 Much better.
 For the planet, for our bodies, for our conscious.
 And eating less meat makes us appreciate the meat that we do eat so much more.

 In 2004 (probably longer ago than you may have expected), a portmanteau of flexible vegetarian = flexitarian was entered into the lexicon for the American Dialect Society along with an award for being “the most useful word of the year”.

 Whilst we don’t necessarily need the term flexitarian, as it’s more a state of mind than anything, it is useful in relaying this ethos.
 Prudentarian is probably a better way of summing up our adopted mindset as its importance lies in how we choose to think about food.
 It signifies the care that goes into the daily decisions about what we’re using to fuel our bodies and in what we take from the environment around us.
 And a label of some sort is necessary as it’s quite different from the “ingest all” omnivore attitude that has pervaded previous decades.